-The Developer has appealed the Town’s restrictions and the “no snout house” bylaw – an OMB Hearing is scheduled to begin June 12, 2017.
+The Developer has appealed the Town’s restrictions and the “no snout house” bylaw – an OMB Hearing is scheduled for June 14 – 22, 2017.

 KKRPA has been granted “Party Status” and will represent your interests and concerns at the hearing.